The Log Cabin Cocktail

-I thought a cocktail was far more fitting that champagne this Monday morning, seeing how I’m celebrating the fact that I have all of my cookbook photos in to my publisher.
+I thought a cocktail was far more fitting than champagne this Monday morning, seeing how I’m celebrating the fact that I have all of my cookbook photos in to my publisher.
 By all of my photos, I mean a good 99% of them as I am learning the fluidity and malleability of the cookbook process.
 Photos can be pulled and replaced at a later time if I need to update them before the printing process if I decide to change something or am not happy with what is there.
 The cookbook timeline needed a hard stop for a date, but I am lucky enough that the creative process with my amazing cohorts in cookbook crime (AKA Robert and Lindsay from appetite: Random House) has been nothing short of amazing and inspiring.
 I have design mock-ups that literally make me tear up as the design team absolutely nailed what I was looking for.
-This cookbook is going to be so beautiful, so gorgeously photo laden and visually interesting that I am wired with anticipation.
+This cookbook is going to be so beautiful, so gorgeously photo-laden and visually interesting that I am wired with anticipation.

-That said, taking on the photography yourself is a crazy endeavour plus a massive amount of work, and I am glad that most of it is behind me.
+That said, taking on the photography yourself is a crazy endeavor plus a massive amount of work, and I am glad that most of it is behind me.
 Oh I know that I still have photos that will need to be redone or replaced, but that’s ok.

 It’s still time to celebrate with a drink!
 I’ll share with you my Halloween cocktail that I made this past Saturday for all of my guests, to rave reviews.

 While you can definitely play around with apple brandy or whiskey, you simply cannot replace the Sortilege with a maple whiskey.
-There is never enough maple flavour and the Sortilege is smoother than any whiskey will ever be.
+There is never enough maple flavor and the Sortilege is smoother than any whiskey will ever be.

 I was also very excited to bring out my newest set of retro barware.
-I have three full sets (not counting any prop glasses that I also own) of in-the-original-holder mid century modern glasses.
+I have three full sets (not counting any prop glasses that I also own) of in-the-original-holder mid-century modern glasses.

 The Log Cabin cocktail is a deliciously sweet and strong concoction that truly embodies everything Canadian.
 Whiskey.
 Apples.
 Maple syrup.
 Ice.
 The only incongruent ingredient would be the splash of lemon juice at the end.
 While I do have it listed as an option, only one person at my soiree preferred their Log Cabin without that dollop of acidity.
 It perfectly cuts the sweetness and balances out each and every sip.